conedevelopment/root-site-eleventy/src/docs/extensions/bazar.md

 After installing the package, run the `bazar:install` command.

-> Please note: if you are using Windows, you might open your terminal or development environment as a system administrator.
+{% notification %}Please note: if you are using Windows, you might open your terminal or development environment as a system administrator.{% endnotification %}

 ```sh
 php artisan bazar:install